NaluKit/nalu/etc/wiki/xx. Multi Module Clients.md

 ## Context

 ## Event
 To fire events that are available in all client sided modules, Nalu provides an event class called `NaluEvent`.
 This event takes a String, which should be used to describe the event type and accepts a variable numbers of data - which will be stored inside a map.
 The map is implemented as a `Map<String, Object`.
 Using the key, you can access the map.
-The map will always return an `Object` which must be casted before using it.
+The map will always return an `Object` which needs to be casted before using it.

 F.e.: If you want to update the selected navigation item in the main module (assuming that the main model will provide navigation) from a client sub module, fire a `NaluEvent`, set the event string to 'selectNavigationItem' and add the identifier what item inside the navigation is to select as data insiede the event store.